patmorin/fatripar/README.md

 https://arxiv.org/abs/2202.08870

-In product structure language, this code produces an embedding of an input triangulation G into the strong product H x P x K_3, where H is a graph of treewidth at most 3, P is a path, and K_3 is a 3-cycle.
+In product structure language, this code produces an embedding of an input triangulation G into the strong product H x P x K<sub>3</sub>, where H is a graph of treewidth at most 3, P is a path, and K_<sub>3</sub> is a 3-cycle.

 ## Building

 In a typical Linux development environment you should be able to compile the code by typing `make`.
-This will create a demonstration program called `main`.
+This will create demonstration programs called `monopod_demo`, `bipod_demo`, and `tripod_demo`.

 ## Running

 Sample input files and a program for making large inputs are provided in the `inputs/` subdirectory.
-The `main` program takes the name of one of these files as an argument and creates a tripod decomposition.
+Each `demo` program takes the name of one of these files as an argument and creates a partition.
 The code is pretty fast.
 Partitioning a million-vertex triangulation takes around 1.5 seconds on a very modest desktop.

 ## Input file format